 - You have several pipes and tubes in your home, and these can often break and leak into your crawl space.

 This moisture can pose a severe health risk to anyone in your household.
-You will sometimes find things like bugs, insects, rats, and other health risks that tend to live in a damp or wet crawl space.
+You will sometimes find bugs, insects, rats, and other health risks that tend to live in a damp or wet crawl space.
 If the infestation of your crawl space continues, you may find that you are facing serious health problems thanks to the many germs and creatures that are growing in your crawl space.

-Many materials are used for constructing a home, and a lot of these materials can be damaged by the moisture in your crawl space.
+Many materials are used for constructing a home, and many of these materials can be damaged by the moisture in your crawl space.
 The wood used for framing your house is just one of these materials, and wood that gets damp from the humidity in your crawl space will end up rotting, which could seriously compromise the structural integrity of your floors and walls.
-This rotten wood also attracts termites and other bugs that would love to make their home beneath your home.
+This rotten wood also attracts termites and bugs that would love to make their home beneath your home.

 Another problem caused by moisture in your crawl space is the health risks that you will face.
 The warm air rising from your house exits your crawl space vents, and it grows into your home.
 All of the mildew, mold, dust spores, the waste from dust mites, and the foul smells of stagnant and rotting water end up floating around your house, and you could end up with those spores getting into your lungs and making you seriously ill.